 In 2011 and 2012 the Auburn Thunder '97 Girls made history by winning back to back Alabama State Championships at the Division 1 level.
 They went on to represent the club at regional play both years.

-Auburn Thunder now consists of over 200 players competing in age groups from U-9 to U-18 for both boys and girls.
-Thunder has five Division I teams.
+In the fall of 2019, Auburn Thunder has formed their own Board of Directors, under the presidency of Toby Hammer, and will operate separate from the City of Auburn.
+Auburn Thunder now consists of over 225 players competing in age groups from U-9 to U-19 for both boys and girls.
+Thunder houses academy, division 2, and division 1 teams.
 Each year Auburn Thunder coaches continue to be impressed with the skill level its athletes bring.
-With the recreational program being over 800 players, the future for Auburn Thunder is very bright.
+With the recreational program being close to 900 players, the future for Auburn Thunder is very bright.